Registering a food business

 Food premises approval

 If your business manufactures or produces meat products, dairy products, fish products or minced meat or meat preparations, and you serve other food businesses, then your business may need to be approved by us.
-You can do this by submitting an online food premises approval application on the government website.

 Examples of types of premises that are required to be approved are: